nicholaswmin/job-sequencer/README.md

 the `Job` is considered finished and it's ejected, thus allowing other `Job`'s with the same name to run.

+Attempting to run another `Job` with the same name if the aforementioned methods have not been called on `Job` will result in an `Exception`

 ## Events Emitted